Trump's Russian web grows with Miss Universe links

 The meeting adds four more characters to President Donald Trump's complex web of Russian ties, a thorny issue that has dogged the President's first months in office and has prompted formal investigations.

-The New York Times first reported the meeting between lawyer Natalia Veselnitskaya and Trump's eldest son, who was joined by Trump campaign chief, Paul Manafort, and the President's son-in-law, Jared Kushner.
+The New York Times first reported the meeting between lawyer Natalia Veselnitskaya and Trump's eldest son, who was joined by Trump's campaign chief, Paul Manafort, and the President's son-in-law, Jared Kushner.

-The Times reported that Trump Jr. was promised damaging information on his father's presidential rival, Hillary Clinton.
+Trump Jr. on Tuesday released what he described as the full email chain between him and Rob Goldstone, a British publicist who set up the June 9, 2016 meeting.

+The emails largely confirmed the New York Times story from Monday that said Trump Jr. was told before the meeting that Veselnitskaya was linked to the Kremlin and had damaging information about Hillary Clinton that came from the Russian government.
+Veselnitskaya denies having Kremlin links.

 Natalia Veselnitskaya

-Note: Update: This story has been updated to clarify the number of people who appeared in a photograph on Rob Goldstone's Facebook page.